 And then there are do-it-yourself moments which can be sources of both pride and shame.
 Nothing felt better than re-caulking and re-grouting my own tub.
 After watching a few YouTube videos, I learned the difference between the two and got busy.
 I even posted my after-photos like a proud parent!
 With this new-found confidence, I disassembled and unclogged my washing machine drain and even replaced my own thermostat.
 There is so much information online that even the most citified novice can look like a pro.

 This is not to say there aren’t many things that should be left to the professionals.
 Setting a couple of glue traps is a good place to start when you have a furry visitor, but when you realize that he also brought his extended family, even the most tried-and-true treats on a snap trap aren’t gonna do the trick, and you won’t believe how much those hurt when they catch your thumb!
-I knew it was time to call in the professional exterminator when I discovered an entire mouse habitat in the engine of my car fully outfitted with dog food, insulation, and a cozy toilet paper nest that these wily critters sourced from my garage.
+I knew it was time to call in a professional exterminator for a rodent treatment when I discovered an entire mouse habitat in the engine of my car fully outfitted with dog food, insulation, and a cozy toilet paper nest that these wily critters sourced from my garage.
 After a quick call and a couple of visits from a pro, my house was rodent-free!

 Landscaping and snow removal may fall under this category, as well.
 The first season of do-it-yourself-ing often leads to a discovery that precious weekends are better spent in other ways.
 If you have a green thumb and a yen for a garden, a good compromise can be to hire someone to take care of the mowing and weeding, leaving you time to plant, sow, and reap.
 If you intend to remove your own snow, be sure to have the tools to match the job like a solid shovel and a snow blower.